We are a recruiting firm and some people think that means we work with the China HR in Western Companies active in China.

 What are China HR Managers good at?
 The best are good at writing professional emails and being professional in dialogue.
 They keep a lid on people problems and are experts at pushing out short term costs.
 What more could we ask?
 What more should we ask?

 How about bringing long-term value to the company?
-How about being a real part of the company core team?
-How about taking responsibility for the organizational health of the company?
+I could throw in being a real part of the company core team?
+Or about taking responsibility for the organizational health of the company?
 How about having the operational sense of how to impact the top and bottom line of the financial report for the long term?
-How about doing better than saying, “This is China”?
+Must do better than saying, “This is China”?
 How about any mature thinking for top line improvement?

 Why such a radical prescription?
 The high calling of HR has been lost to this generation of China HR Managers.
 Not only do they have no mature concept of team or value, they are also stubborn and digging their heels in to avoid it.
 They even put on team training in some companies with no mature concept of team!
 The least China HR can do is admit they are the highly professional anchor holding the whole team back.